Tuesday, November 5, 2024

 - The Ocean Surface Tipping Point (also discussed at facebook)

-- The Land Evaporation Tipping Point (also discussed at facebook)
+- The Land Evaporation Tipping Point (discussed above, also discussed at facebook)

 - The Aquatic Deoxygenation Tipping Point (also discussed at facebook)